cl-uh-b/cl-uh-b.github.io/index.md

 * Ability to add/edit clubs
 * Filter clubs to specific interest(s)
 * Importing the current RIO spreadsheet into the club database
-* User can add/remove interest to their profile to view clubs for them in "Clubs for You!" page
+* User can add/remove interest to their profile to view clubs for them in "Recommended for You" page
 * A "I'm feeling lucky!" button

 You may check out [CL-UH-B here](http://cluhb.meteorapp.com/#/).